gbv/field-connect/README.md

 The plugin enables the exchange of data between a QGIS project and a Field Desktop installation running on the same computer.
 In this context, it can also be used to create [GeoPackage](https://www.geopackage.org) files from the data of a Field project.

-The user interface of Field Connect is available in German and English.

-## User manual
+## Installation and usage

+Field Connect can be installed from the official QGIS plugin repository.

-Please refer to the [user manual](https://gbv.github.io/field-connect/) for information on how to use the plugin.
+Please refer to the [user manual](https://gbv.github.io/field-connect/) for information on how to install and use the plugin.

+## Translations

+The user interface is currently available in German and English.

+If you'd like to provide translations for another language, please create a GitHub issue.
+The translation process takes place via the platform [Weblate](https://weblate.dainst.org) maintained by the DAI.